-6.1.1.1 Introduction and Overview31
+6.1.1.1 Introduction and Overview23

 The FEA SRM is a business-driven, functional framework classifying Service Components with respect to how they support business and performance objectives.
 It serves to identify and classify Service Components that support federal agencies and their IT investments and assets.
-The model aids in recommending service capabilities to support the sharing of business components and services across the federal government.

-31 The information in this section is taken directly from the FEA Consolidated Reference Model.
+23 The information in this section is taken directly from the FEA Consolidated Reference Model.